vaideeshp-12/ludb-ecg-classification/README.md

 LUDB ECG Classification
 This project is a web-based application for classifying 12-lead ECG signals using a Random Forest model trained on the Lobachevsky University Electrocardiography Database (LUDB).
-Upload .dat and .hea files to predict the cardiac rhythm and view the ECG plot.
+Upload .dat and .hea files to predict the best 3 diagnoses possibilities of cardiac rhythm and view the ECG plot.

 Features
 Classifies ECG rhythms (e.g., Sinus rhythm, Atrial fibrillation).